Balzac by Auguste Rodin

 Honoré de Balzac (1799 – 1850) was a French novelist and playwright.
 Balzac is regarded as one of the founders of realism in European literature.
 He is renowned for his multi-faceted complex characters.
 Even inanimate objects were imbued with subtle characteristics such as the city of Paris, which takes on many human qualities in his writings.
 His writing influenced many famous writers, as well as philosophers.

 Auguste Rodin is generally considered the father of modern sculpture; he possessed a unique ability to model a complex and deeply pocketed surface in clay.
-Many of his most notable sculptures were criticised during his lifetime.
-Rodin’s most original work departed from traditional themes of mythology and allegory, he modelled the human body with realism and with individual character and physicality.
+Many of his most notable sculptures were criticized during his lifetime.
+Rodin’s most original work departed from traditional themes of mythology and allegory, he modeled the human body with realism and with individual character and physicality.
 By 1900, he was a world-renowned artist and remains one of the few sculptors widely known outside the arts community.

 Did you know?

-- The model of the sculpture was cast in bronze for the first time 22 years after the Rodin’s death?
+- The model of the sculpture was cast in bronze for the first time 22 years after Rodin’s death?